na-na-hi/renget/archive/AnotherSillyGuide.md

 ## Preset

+**Edit:** Recently people have found that presets with CFG can cause typos or drop words like articles.
+If you encounter this, please switch away from Cosmic Cube.

 I like Cosmic Cube and use it with some modifications anon has recommended.
 So, anyhow.
 Set the preset to CosmicCube-Kayra first, set the AI Module to ~~no module~~Prose Augmenter, make sure the context size is unlocked and set to the correct size.
 If you are on Scroll (the $15 one), set it to 5980, on Opus (the $25 one), set it to 8000.
 Set the response length to 150.

 I think streaming is nice, so I enable that too.